Profession: First US President

 - 1778-05-05 George Washington appoints Friedrich Wilhelm von Steuben Inspector General of the Continental Army

 - 1780-01-04 Snowstorm hits George Washington's army at Morristown, New Jersey

 - 1781-08-20 George Washington begins to move his troops south to fight Cornwallis

 - 1781-10-09 Americans under George Washington and the French under Comte de Rochambeau begin bombardment of Yorktown, the last battle of American Revolutionary War

-- 1781-10-19 British forces under General Charles Cornwallis sign terms of surrender to George Washington and Comte de Rochambeau at Yorktown at 2 pm; US Revolutionary War ends
+- 1781-10-19 British forces under General Charles Cornwallis sign terms of surrender to George Washington and Comte de Rochambeau at Yorktown at 2 pm, ending the US Revolutionary War

 - 1782-08-02 George Washington creates Honorary Badge of Distinction